FuhaiLiAiLab/BioMedGraphica/DataCollection.md

 # BioMedGraphica

-# Data Source
-## How to Access and Reconstruct BioMedGraphica
+## 1. How to Access and Reconstruct BioMedGraphica
 **Data Access**: The datasets used in this project are available through APIs and links provided in the table.
 Ensure you have proper permissions and follow the terms of use for each source.

 **Pre-Processing**: Use the provided Jupyter notebooks `.ipynb` to pre-process the data.
 Each notebook is designed to handle data retrieval, cleaning, and merging.